cepthomas/Nebulua/README.md

     - Only the app (top level - user visible) calls error(message [, level]) to notify the user of e.g. app syntax errors.
     - internal libs should never call error(), let the client deal.
 > use stdout or kustom only + maybe log_error()

+-- lua-L print => io.write() -- default is stdout, change with io.output(). probably print() is fine for debugging, no need for special stream.

 ! lua-L error(message [, level])  Raises an error (see §2.3) with message as the error object.
 This function never returns.
 ... these trickle up to the caller via luaex_docall/lua_pcall return